Homework: Effects and Patterns

 Composition

 Homework 3's assignment is to use adc input in combination with effects processing and pattern generation.
-You'll need a way to capture the output of your real-time performances as .wav files.
+You'll capture the output of your real-time performances as .wav files using the IDE's record feature.

 Don't be constrained by what's in the examples.
 The composition should (sometimes) have more than one layer going on at a time and should include at least one big change in the music.
 Musically, think "polyphony" and think "section change."
 Combine the recordings and layer them in an audio editor, for example, Audacity.
 Another way to get polyphony and section changes is by sporking big processes -- overlapping them and sequencing them.